Five Great Holiday Gifts for Writers

-If you’ve known a writer, you know they can be picky (some might even say pretentious).
+If you know any writers, then you know they can be picky (some might even say pretentious).
 But it’s really not that hard buying gifts for the writers in your life – especially not with TWFH on your side.
 Here we’ve put together a list of five of our favorite gifts and gadgets for writers.

-2. Software is always a great gift idea for writers (especially if they’re the starving-artist type).
-Right now I’m drooling over Final Draft 8, the newest version of the industry-standard software for screenwriters.
-If you order this anytime between now and December 31st (try Amazon.com, where it’s only $180), you can save a little cash with a $25 manufacturer’s rebate.
+Software is always a great gift idea for writers (especially if they’re the starving-artist type).
+Right now I’m drooling over Final Draft 12, the newest version of the industry-standard software for screenwriters.
 This software isn’t just for screenwriters – playwrites and fiction writers will be able to appreciate the updated storyboarding function too.

-3. For Mad Men lovers out there, give a writer in your life one of these gold pen necklaces from 1928 Jewelry.
-At $28, these necklaces are truly affordable chic.
-Joan Holloway fans will appreciate the vintage design, and your writer will never have to scramble around looking for lost pens.
-Get free shipping when you order from the website.
+For jewelry lovers out there, give a writer in your life one of these stylish Ted Baker gold pen necklaces.
+At just under $40, these necklaces are truly affordable chic.
+And best of all, your writer will never have to scramble around looking for lost pens.

-4. Books, books, books.
+Books, books, books!
 Seems like a typical choice for writers.
-For a more practical approach to book-giving, try the new 2010 Writer’s Market line.
+For a more practical approach to book-giving, try the new 2021 Writer’s Market line.
 It’ll help your writer make a little cash and get published (a great encouragement as the new year approaches).
-If you’re in to saving trees, get them a subscription to the Writer’s Market website instead.